 - December 2019.
-A tenant living in an New York City Housing Authority (NYCHA) apartment on the east side was injured when the ceiling in his bedroom suddenly crashed down.
+A tenant living in a New York City Housing Authority (NYCHA) apartment on the east side was injured when the ceiling in his bedroom suddenly crashed down.
 Emmett Mizell says he first heard a cracking noise and then the ceiling fell.
 He was taken to a nearby hospital so that his injuries could be evaluated and treated.
 Mizell told a reporter that he had filed a work order back on December 7th – but no one ever took the time to visit, evaluate the problem, and make repairs.
 After getting help from the Red Cross and staying in temporary housing, Mizell was provided with keys to a temporary apartment.

 - December 2018.
-A couple living in a NYCHA apartment in Brooklyn reported that their living room ceiling had collapsed two weeks earlier – and that no one had ever appeared to fix the damage.
+A couple living in an NYCHA apartment in Brooklyn reported that their living room ceiling had collapsed two weeks earlier – and that no one had ever appeared to fix the damage.
 Instead, the NYCHA supposedly offered to come out in about another two or three weeks.
 The couple was especially upset since they had small children.
 They were worried about the mold and other materials that their children were having to breathe in each day.
-Long repair delays appear remain quite common in NYC.
+Long repair delays appear to remain quite common in NYC.

 Tenants in these situations should always contact a New York City ceiling collapse attorney for help and advice.
 A lawyer’s immediate involvement can often help speed up the repair process.

 Injuries often suffered in NYC ceiling collapse cases

 The physical damage you sustain can vary greatly, depending on if larger pieces of the ceiling fall and hit you on the head or cause you to fall.
 In some cases, when large portions of the ceiling fall and smash glass tables or other fragile objects, tenants and their children can be seriously injured by the flying glass or accidentally step on it.